 So, keeping in mind that less protein equals light and tender cakes and quick breads, the flours from the top of this list are going to give you the best results for those types of baked goods.
 And since more protein equals higher rising yeast breads, the flours from the bottom of the list will be best for those.

-Now that our quick flour lesson is over (I’ll be writing a more in-depth post about flours at a later time), let’s get back to baking some great southern biscuits!
+Now that our quick flour lesson is over, let’s get back to baking some great southern biscuits.

 As I mentioned before, White Lily brand flour is the flour of choice for biscuit-making in the south.
 But what about those of us who can’t run to the store and buy some White Lily flour?
 Well, you can order it online.
 Or you use your newfound knowledge about protein content in flour to create your own version.